Azure Network Virtual Appliances Firewall architecture overview

 Return traffic coming from Subnet-X will be forwarded to the iLB in Subnet-D. The GatewaySubnet will also have a custom route that points Subnet-B-C to the iLB.
 Subnet-D isn't via the iLB.
 This will be treated as regular inter-VNET routing.

 While not in the drawing, it would make sense for Subnet-B/C/D/Gateway to also include a route for Subnet-A pointing it to the iLB.
 This arrangement avoids the "regular" VNET routing to bypass the FWs.
 This as Subnet-A is just another subnet in the VNET according to the Azure networking stack.
-It won't treat Subnet-A different, although you treat it as DMZ/Internet/etc.
+It won't treat Subnet-A different, although you treat it as DMZ, Internet, and so on.

 Summary